-The 'Squariel' - as it was affectionately dubbed - was a solid-looking motorcycle.
-In the sense of pleasingly robust, that is.
-Its telescopic front - and plunger rear - suspension units complemented each other nicely.
+As its name suggested, the Square Four was a solid-looking motorcycle.
+In the sense of impressively robust, that is.
+Its telescopic front – and plunger rear – suspension units complemented each other nicely.
 The four-header exhaust set-up sat neatly between the two.
-So, all in all, the Ariel Square Four can hold its head high.
-Even in the lofty company of the mythical machines toward which Edward Turner was inexorably moving.
+The \’Squariel\’ – as it was affectionately dubbed – soon took its place in the rapidly-growing roster of popular British bikes.
+All in all, then, the Ariel Square Four can hold its head high.
+Even in the company of the mythical machines toward which Edward Turner was moving!